pbosetti/MADS/README.md

 In the main function for the new agent, the steps to follow are:

 1. Instantiate the new agent: `auto agent = MyNewAgent(argv[0], "settings.ini")`.
 This way, the agent reads the settings in the ini file from the section named after the last element in `argv[0]`, i.e. the executable file name
-2. If the agent is part of the frontend (hardware) layer, call `agent.connect_sub()`, which sets up the connection to the broker `XSUB` port
+2. If the agent is a source, call `agent.connect_sub()`, which sets up the connection to the broker `XSUB` port
-3. If the agent is part of the backend (functional) layer, also call `agent.connect_pub()`, which sets up the connection to the broker `XPUB` port
+3. If the agent is a filter or a sink, also call `agent.connect_pub()`, which sets up the connection to the broker `XPUB` port
 4. Optionally, print configuration input with `agent.info()`
 5. Within the main loop, you typically have to:
-   1. If the agent is in the hardware layer, read data from the field and pack as JSON using `nlohmann::json`
+   1. If the agent is a source, read data from the field and pack them as JSON using `nlohmann::json`
-   2. If the agent is in the functional layer, read incoming topics with `agent.receive()`.
-This receives inbound messages and stores them in a status hash (one kay per topic), retrivable with `agent.status()`.
+   2. If the agent is filter or sink, read incoming topics with `agent.receive()`.
+This receives inbound messages and stores them in a status hash (one key per topic), retrivable with `agent.status()`.
 The very last message is available as a tuple `topic,content` from `agent.last_message()`.
 Messages are encoded as JSON, so decoding is needed with `nlohmann::json` class
    3. Operate on inbound or field data to build the new outbound payload
    4. Publish the new payload with `agent.publish()`.
 It will use the topic specified in the settings file.
 6. That's it.

 In order to keep the code more readable and organized, the algorithms implemented in step 5.3 are preferably implemented in the class `MyNewAgent`, rather than in the main function or in the executable file.

+For **plugin agents**, see the [dedicated section below](#plugins).

 ### Windows support